 - 1 cup sour cream (or Mexican crema, if available)

-- Pour your delicious hot queso dip into one or more serving bowls and serve with totopos (homemade or purchased) or some other kind of tortilla chips.
+Pour your delicious hot queso dip into one or more serving bowls and serve with homemade tortilla chips.